Hundreds gather at Fulton Park for annual back to school rally

 WATERBURY, Conn.
-(WTNH) — Hundreds of people gathered at Waterbury’s Fulton Park on Wednesday for a mega back to school rally.
+(WTNH) — More than 2,000 people gathered at Waterbury’s Fulton Park on Wednesday for a 22nd annual back to school rally.

-The annual rally featured more than 50 community organizations that came together to collect donated school supplies for students in need — so they can succeed.
+The rally featured more than 50 community organizations that came together to give away donated school supplies for students in need — so they can succeed.

+Parents who are having a tough time financially said they were thankful for the community’s generosity.

 One attendee told News 8’s LaSalle Blanks that the event helped her “100,000%.”
 She also said it was a good time for kids.